 - Stirling also plays a big part in the country’s dark and historic times.
 Enjoy an evening full of fun and fright on the Stirling Ghost Walk while learning more about Stirling’s colourful legacy of myths and legends!

 - Discover stories of Perth’s dark, often gruesome and sometimes spooky past on this walking tour of the ‘Fair City’.
 This is a fully accessible tour by History and Horror Tours, who also offer tours of Dunkeld.

 Put on your dancing shoes where the streets of Glasgow are your dancefloor!
 If you have the guts to sing and dance in public to your heart’s content then Silent Adventures is just what you need.
 From birthday parties to summer nights out, there are lots of excuses to get your friends together for an unforgettable day out!

 3. Get a flavour of a city by going on a whisky tour

 Or head up north to Glen Ord Distillery, just north of Inverness.
 Make sure to sample the attraction’s very own Singleton of Glen Ord whisky which can only be bought at the distillery!
-Tour options include the classic Glen Ord Distillery Tour where you can learn about all the different processes when it comes to making their very own Scotch malt whisky, or why not go on the Glen Ord Grain to Glass Tour where you can take a deeper look into the inner workings of the modern dram making?.
+Tour options include the classic Glen Ord Distillery Tour all about the different processes in making their Scotch malt whisky, or why not go on the Glen Ord Grain to Glass Tour to take a deeper look into the inner workings of modern dram making?
 At the end of the tour, you can taste six of their malts – Singleton of Glen Ord, 12, 15 and 18 year old, Teaninich, Clynelish and Talisker – all of which have malted barley supplied by Glen Ord.

 4. Hop on a bus to see the sights